Irish rookie Leona Maguire leads Meijer LPGA Classic - WTMJ

 “Everybody is going low.
 You know you have to go low,” Maguire said.
 “There is not really time to look around or even look behind.
 It’s sort of keep your foot down and keep going, make as many birdies as you can.”

 Maguire had a 15-under 129 total at Blythefield Country Club.
-Starting her morning round on No. 10, she had five birdies in a back-nine 31, bogeyed Nos.
-1 and 2, then birdied Nos.
-4 and 6, eagled the par-5 eighth and birdied the par-4 ninth.
+After rain and thunderstorms delayed the start two hours, Maguire birdied five her first nine holes, bogeyed Nos.
+1 and 2.
+She birdied Nos.
+4 and 6, eagled the par-5 eighth and closed with a birdie on the par-4 ninth.

 “You can’t really protect a lead,” Maguire said.
 “You can’t just try and make pars and stuff.
 You have to sort of go for everything.
 You have to hit a lot fairways out here.
 It’s tough when you get in the rough.
 I knew all about that on 1 and 2.”